 Some have claimed to have received free nights on 3 person occupancy, but this is usually if they have found a site that neglects to specify occupancy, if the agent simply didn't notice, or if the competitor site quoted a 3 person occupancy rate.
 But, again, this is rare.

-Your claims are based on the pre-tax rate of both Choice and the competitor.
-However, if the competitor site only offers an "all-in" or "taxes included" rate, this is what Choice has to say about that:
+Now, if the third-party website ONLY offers an "all-in" or "taxes included" rate, this is what Choice has to say about that:

 "In the event that a tax-inclusive rate on a third-party site is less than the pre-tax rate on ChoiceHotels.com, Choice will approve the claim."

 PLEASE NOTE: Choice will reject your claim if you declare a search engine (such as Kayak.com) as the site where you found the lower rate.
 The lower rate must come from a third-party booking site (those sites search engines redirect you to - such as Expedia, Priceline, Booking.com, etc.).
 Choice does not consider a search engine itself to be a third-party site.

 5. Make a typo in your confirmation number or other info.